MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-I-Agricultural-Marketing-Service-Standards-Inspections-Marketing-Practices-Department-Agriculture/subchapter-C-Requirements-Standards-Under-Agricultural-Marketing-Act-1946-Egg-Products-Inspection-Act/part-51-Fresh-Fruits-Vegetables-Other-Products-Inspection-Certification-Standards/subpart-Y-United-States-Standards-Grades-Kiwifruit/section-51.2336.md

 (b) U.S. No. 2.

-(1) For defects at shipping point.2 8 percent for fruit which fail to meet the requirements of this grade: *Provided,* That included in this amoung not more than 4 percent shall be allowed for sunscald, insects, internal breakdown or decay, including in this latter amount not more than 1 percent for fruit affected by internal breakdown or decay.
+(1) For defects at shipping point.
+2 8 percent for fruit which fail to meet the requirements of this grade: *Provided,* That included in this amoung not more than 4 percent shall be allowed for sunscald, insects, internal breakdown or decay, including in this latter amount not more than 1 percent for fruit affected by internal breakdown or decay.

 (2) For defects en route or at destination.
 12 percent for fruit which fail to meet the requirements of this grade: *Provided,* That included in this amount not more than the following percentages shall be allowed for defects: